 Carefully review the Edge policies and procedures.
-The policies may be different from those found in a traditional high schools.
-Parents, support persons and students should also review the Arizona Statutory Handbook of Parent Rights located on the Edge website under Current Students - Support Person Resources.
+Because Edge is a charter school, the policies may be different from those found in a traditional high school.
 Note: Individual Edge campuses may adjust curriculum and policies as applicable to each campus.